 2025 Uranus opposition – November 21

-Because Uranus is opposite the sun in November 2023, it climbs highest for the night at midnight (midway between sunset and sunrise).
+And because Uranus is opposite the sun in November 2024, it climbs highest for the night at midnight (midway between sunset and sunrise).
 So, Uranus stays out all night long.
-Also, around the time of opposition, Earth’s motion brings Uranus closest to Earth for 2023.
+Also, around the time of opposition, Earth’s motion brings Uranus closest to Earth for 2024.
 The planet shines at its brightest in our sky.
 How bright is that?
 Not very bright.

 The fact is, even at its brightest, Uranus is still quite faint.
-It’s barely perceptible as a dim speck of light to the unaided eye, even under dark skies.
+Indeed, it’s barely perceptible as a dim speck of light to the unaided eye, even under dark skies.
 At a magnitude +5.6, Uranus shines no more brilliantly than the sky’s faintest visible stars.
 Given a dark sky free of light pollution, you might see Uranus with the eye alone.
-But you’ll need to have a good finder chart to know right where to look for this distant world in front of the rather faint constellation Aries.
+But you’ll need to have a good finder chart to know right where to look for this distant world in the constellation Taurus.

 Distance to Uranus